 UTM Game Notes

-The University of Tennessee at Martin football team will hit the road to close out the 2017 season with a matchup at Ohio Valley Conference foe Tennessee Tech on Saturday, Nov.
-18. Kickoff from Tucker Field is scheduled for 1:30 p.m.
+The University of Tennessee at Martin women’s basketball team will continue its four-game road swing with its second stop at Ohio Valley Conference rival SIUE on Saturday, Jan.
+20. Tipoff from the Vadalabene Center is scheduled for 6 p.m.

-The game will be broadcast the OVC Digital Network.
-Fans can also tune into Mix 101.3 FM to hear Tom Britt (play-by-play), Chris Brinkley (color) and John Abel (sideline) provide analysis.
-Links for both the OVCDN and radio broadcasts, along with live stats can be accessed through their respective links above.
+The game will be broadcast live, free of charge, courtesy of the OVC Digital Network.
+Fans can also tune into Mix 101.3 FM to hear Chris Brinkley (play-by-play) and Alex Boggis (color) provide analysis.
+Links for both the OVCDN feed and radio broadcasts, along with live stats can be accessed through their respective links above.
 For in-game updates, follow the Skyhawks on twitter @UTM_Gameday.